Interested in becoming a Birthworker (Doula) or already practicing? Here are all things relevant to Birthwork in the state of Arizona!

 • Fee-for-Service Provider Billing Manual

-• IHS/Tribal Provider Billing Manual
+• IHS/Tribal Provider Billing Manual (if applicable)

 • Billing for services and AHCCCS Online Provider Portal